 Other features of the project include a cylindrical bathroom sink made from curved limestone – the process involved applying flame to the stone to give it its rugged texture.

-There is also a large circular mirrors and a cement staircase that also doubles as shelving for displaying shoes.
+There is also a large circular mirror and a cement staircase that also doubles as shelving for displaying shoes.

 MNMA was founded by André Pepato and Mariana Schmidt, it also completed a minimally designed retail space for Brazilian women's clothing store Egrey.
 Also in São Paulo is a retail space by Vão Arquitetura designed around a lush indoor garden.